df7cb/postgresql-unit/README.md

 =======================
 Christoph Berg <cb@df7cb.de>

-postgresql-unit implements a PostgreSQL datatype for SI units, plus byte.
+**postgresql-unit** implements a *PostgreSQL datatype for SI units, plus byte*.
 The base units can be combined to named and unnamed derived units using operators defined in the PostgreSQL type system.
 SI prefixes are used for input and output, and quantities can be converted to arbitrary scale.
 Byte quantities can also use IEC binary prefixes for input and output.

+Some non-SI units are supported, namely *coherent* derived units such as *newton* and *joule*, *non-coherent* units such as *hours* and *litres*, and assorted *United States customary units* such as *inch* and *mile*.

 Requires PostgreSQL 9.4 or later (uses *psprintf()*), flex, and bison 3 (the pre-built grammar files are used if only bison 2 is available).